 - On the Performance Options box, go to the Advanced tab.

-Click the Change button from under the Virtual memory section.
+Click the Change button under the Virtual Memory section.

 - On the Virtual Memory box, uncheck the Automatically manage paging file size for all drives checkbox.